unicode-org/cldr/docs/ldml/tr35-dates.md

 <era type="2" start="672-1-1" />
 …
 ```

+Some eras have additional `code` and `aliases` attributes that define invariant strings for identifying the eras.
+The `code` is a single globally unique identifier, and `aliases` are space-separated identifiers unique within the calendar.
+The code and aliases follow the following rules:

+1. Every calendar has an era with a `code` that is the same as the BCP-47 name of that calendar.
+This era should be used for anchoring the "extended year" in the calendar (`u` in the date format pattern).
+2. Eras that count backwards (larger numbers for older years) are suffixed with `-inverse`.
+3. If the same era code is used in multiple calendars, then the calculations for year, month, and day in that era must be the same in all calendars in which it is used.
+For example, the `ethioaa` era is used in two calendar systems.

 **Note:** The `territories` attribute in the `calendar` element is deprecated.
 It was formerly used to indicate calendar preference by territory, but this is now given by the _[Calendar Preference Data](#Calendar_Preference_Data)_ below.